Ramsey numbers for trees: 1. Introduction

-\q MSC: Primary 05C35, Secondary 05C05. \q {\sl Keywords}: Ramsey number, tree, Tur\'an's problem} \endabstract \footnote"" {The author is supported by the National Natural Sciences Foundation of China (grant no. 10971078).} \endtopmatter \document \subheading{1.
-Introduction} \q In this paper, all graphs are simple graphs.
+\q In this paper, all graphs are simple graphs.
 For a graph $G=(V(G),E(G))$ let $e(G)=|E(G)|$ be the number of edges in $G$ and let $\Delta(G)$ be the maximal degree of $G$.
 For a forbidden graph $L$, let $ex(p;L)$ denote the maximal number of edges in a graph of order $p$ not containing $L$ as a subgraph.
 The corresponding Tur\'an's problem is to evaluate $ex(p;L)$.
 Let $\Bbb N$ be the set of positive integers, and let $p,n\in\Bbb N$ with $p\ge n\ge 3$.
 For a given tree $T_n$ on $n$ vertices, it is difficult to determine the value of $ex(p;T_n)$.
 The famous Erd\"os-S\'os conjecture asserts that $ex(p;T_n)\le \f{(n-2)p}2$ for every tree $T_n$ on $n$ vertices.
 For the progress on the Erd\"os-S\'os conjecture, see [4,8,9,11].
 Write $p=k(n-1)+r$, where $k\in\Bbb N$ and $r\in\{0,1,\ldots,n-2\}$.
 Let $P_n$ be the path on $n$ vertices.
 In [5] Faudree and Schelp showed that

 In the special case $r=0$, (1.1) is due to Erd$\ddot{\t{\rm o}}$s and Gallai [3].
 Let $K_{1,n-1}$ denote the unique tree on $n$ vertices with $\Delta(K_{1,n-1})=n-1$, and for $n\ge 4$ let $T_n'$ denote the unique tree on $n$ vertices with $\Delta(T_n')=n-2$.
 In [10] the author and Lin-Lin Wang obtained exact values of $ex(p;K_{1,n-1})$ and $ex(p;T_n')$, see Lemmas 2.4 and 2.5.
 For $n\ge 5$ let $T_n^*=(V,E)$ be the tree on $n$ vertices with $V=\{v_0,v_1,\ldots,v_{n-1}\}$ and $E=\{v_0v_1,\ldots,v_0v_{n-3},v_{n-3}v_{n-2},v_{n-2}v_{n-1}\}$.
 In [10], we also determine the value of $ex(p;T_n^*)$, see Lemmas 2.6-2.8.
 As usual $\overline{G}$ denotes the complement of a graph $G$.
 Let $G\sb 1$ and $G\sb 2$ be two graphs.
 The Ramsey number $r(G\sb 1, G\sb 2)$ is the smallest positive integer $n$ such that, for every graph $G$ with $n$ vertices, either $G$ contains a copy of $G\sb 1$ or else $\overline{G}$ contains a copy of $G_2$.
 Let $n\in\Bbb N$ with $n\ge 6$.
 If the Erd\"os-S\'os conjecture is true, it is known that $r(T_n,T_n)\le 2n-2$ (see [8]).
 Let $m,n\in\Bbb N$.
 In 1973 Burr and Roberts[2] showed that for $m,n\ge 3$,